About the Clinical Cardiac Electrophysiology Fellowship Program

 How to Apply

 All applications to the Clinical Cardiac Electrophysiology Fellowship Program should go through ERAS.
-Starting in 2019, the timeline for application for medical subspecialty fellowships has been modified.
-The NRMP match for fellowships will move from June of the R2 year to December of the R3 year.
-Unfortunately, ERAS has not changed their application timelines and will not open for applications until June 7.
+The timeline for application for medical subspecialty fellowships has been modified.
 This will leave very little time for completion of applications, review of applications, and selection of applicants for interviews.

 Any interested applicants are urged to start their application process early.
 Requests for USMLE reports, reference letters, and other supporting documentation should be ready for submission on June 7 when you receive your applicant number from ERAS.
 We would recommend to applicants that they have all of the information required for the ERAS application form ready for submission on June 7.
 When reference letters are requested, we recommend that faculty members be notified that their letters should be ready for submission to ERAS on June 7, if possible.